 Avery.Patz@huntsvilleal.gov

 A little bit about our upcoming classes: each one is historically contextualized and hands-on.
-This semester we are teaching lessons with engineering, arts, and culinary focuses.
-Broad topics, but it all comes together in the Historic Park!
 We will spend time outside and/or in our Historic Park every month, regardless of the subject (and for the most part, the weather)!

-I can’t wait to welcome the students I already know back up the mountain and welcome the friends I’ve yet to meet for the first time this fall semester!
+I can’t wait to welcome the students I already know back up the mountain and welcome the friends I’ve yet to meet for the first time this spring!
 It’s going to be good stuff 🙂

 -Avery